 - Make sure your home is protected.

-Of course that an emergency plan covers much more than this.
+Of course, an emergency plan covers much more than this.
 Each plan is drawn based on various factors such as: location, resources, family members count, knowledge and skills, etc. As an urban prepper, you should have at least what’s described above to cover a good start and survive.